 Final expense life insurance

-Final expense life insurance is geared to seniors who want to pay their end-of-life expenses like burial, cremation, medical, or estate costs.
+Final expense life insurance is geared toward seniors who want to pay their end-of-life expenses like burial, cremation, medical, or estate costs.
 Your premium remains the same, and the policy doesn’t expire, but this insurance is more costly than term life insurance.

 "Be aware that the cost per $1,000 for this type of policy is very high because there are no medical questions required; therefore, healthier people may pay the same high rates as those who are not as healthy," cautions Kiss.